astropy/halotools/docs/mock_making/models.rst

 Halotools provides a broad range of options for studying the connection between galaxies and their dark matter halos.
-The package comes pre-loaded with a small collection of specific models with default settings tuned to provide reasonably realistic mock universes.
+These options fall into one of three categories.
+First, the package comes pre-loaded with a small collection of specific models very similar to those in the published literature, including default values to the best-fit published values.
-Once you have any model in hand, it's straightforward to toggle its parameters, and/or swap out individual features to create a companion model.
+Second, once you have any model in hand, it's straightforward to toggle the model parameters, and/or swap out individual features to create companion models.
 Finally, for the most flexibility, there are modules allowing you create a composite model by composing the behavior of a set of component models.